 Milkweed is a much overlooked plant in the gardening world.
-Its many varieties bloom with both subtle and bright colors, and the whole plant is vital to the life cycle of Monarch butterflies.
+The many varieties of milkweed plants bloom with both subtle and bright colors, and the whole milkweed plant is vital to the life cycle of Monarch butterflies as their sole host plant, and has also been used as a food source by Native American tribes.
 Yet, it is often not even considered by many gardeners, perhaps because of the word “weed” in its name.

 However, there’s much more to this native flower than the name suggests.
 Plant milkweed in your garden and you’ll get to enjoy lovely colors, enchanting fragrance, and the happy sight of bees, butterflies, and hummingbirds hovering around the flowers.

-Here’s everything you need to know about milkweed plant and how to successfully grow it in your garden.
+Here’s everything you need to know about milkweed plant and how to successfully grow milkweed plants in your garden.

 What Is Milkweed?